ircv3/ircv3-specifications/extensions/chghost-3.2.md

-When a client changes their user or host, servers MUST send the `CHGHOST` message to clients who have enabled the `chghost` capability and either share the same channel as the target client or have the client on a `MONITOR` list.
+When a client changes their user or host, servers MUST send the `CHGHOST` message to clients who have enabled the `chghost` capability and either share the same channel as the target client.
 Servers SHOULD additionally send the `CHGHOST` message to the client whose user or host has changed if the client supports the `chghost` capability.